microsoft/MSLab/README.md

 **Step 2** Create folder and Unzip scripts there

-**Step 3** Check the LabConfig.p1 script and edit it to specify the lab setup that you require.
-This script file documents the detailed configurationi options that are available.
+**Step 3** Check the LabConfig.p1 script and edit it to specify the lab setup that you require (such as different domain name, Domain Admin name..)
+This script file documents the detailed configuration options that are available.
 (The default script will generate a lab with a Windows Server 2016 DataCenter Domain Controller and 4 Windows Server 2016 Core servers ready to be set up with Storage Spaces Direct.)

 **Step 4** Right-click and run with PowerShell 1_Prereq.ps1
  * 1_Prereq.ps1 will create folder structure and downloads some additional necessary files from internet